-PHY175 is an introductory course on the basic ideas and programming skills of computational physics, with a nine-week introduction to programming applications to physics.
+PHY175 is an introductory course on the basic ideas and programming skills of computational physics, with a nine-week introduction to programming and five-week introduction to programming applications to physics.
 Students will develop Matlab software to solve problems in mechanics, electrostatics, magnetism, and other areas.